spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

     * Report versioning > **Overwrite existing report**.
     * Report data integration > **Amazon Athena**.

    >Note: You should create both a new Amazon S3 bucket and a new Cost and Usage Reports if you do not have Athena already integrated.
-If you choose to use a preexisting S3 bucket, the following Athena integration setup process using AWS CloudFormation removes any Amazon S3 events that your bucket might already have.
+If you choose to use a existing S3 bucket, the Athena integration setup process using AWS CloudFormation removes any Amazon S3 events that your bucket might already have.

 4. In your AWS account, go to the Cost and Usage Reports page > **Delivery Options** and copy the S3 bucket value.